kelvins/Chronobiology/README.md

 - [X] Relative Amplitude (RA)
 - [X] Intradaily Variability (IV)
 - [ ] Interdaily Stability (IS)
-- [ ] Chi Square Periodogram

-Some functions we provide in version 1.1:
+Some functions we provide in version 1.2:

 ``` go
 // Convert the data and dateTime slices to the new epoch passed by parameter